dbogdanov/dbogdanov.github.io/cv.md

 - International Journal of Multimedia Information Retrieval (Springer)
 - Journal of Intelligent Information Systems (Springer)
 - Transactions of the International Society for Music Information Retrieval (TISMIR)
+- Journal of the Audio Engineering Society (JAES)

 ### Reviewer for conferences
 - 22nd International Society for Music Information Retrieval Conference (ISMIR), 2021